First plenary session of the Chinese People's Political Consultative Conference: Background

-In December 1948, Mao informs Soviet leader Joseph Stalin through intermediaries of his worries the United States intends to "infiltrate the political consultative meeting and the democratic coalition government".
-Stalin, agreeing with Mao, proposes to him that he should immediately convene the conference after CCP takes over Beijing.
-Mao replies by saying the time to establish the conference has not yet come, and that he wants to wait until the People's Liberation Army (PLA) to take Nanjing, Wuhan and Shanghai.
+In December 1948, Mao informed Soviet leader Joseph Stalin through intermediaries of his worries the United States intends to "infiltrate the political consultative meeting and the democratic coalition government".
+Stalin, agreeing with Mao, proposed to him that he should immediately convene the conference after CCP takes over Beijing.
+Mao replied by saying the time to establish the conference has not yet come, and that he wants to wait until the People's Liberation Army (PLA) to take Nanjing, Wuhan and Shanghai.
 Stalin later sent special envoy Anastas Mikoyan on a secret mission, who arrived in the then-CCP headquarters in Xibaipo on January 30, 1949.
 On that day, as well as 4 February, Mikoyan had extensive talks with Mao on forming a preparatory committee.
-On March 5–13, 1949, the 7th Central Committee of the Chinese Communist Party held its second plenum, where it approved of a plan to convene a political consultative conference.
+On 5–13 March 1949, the 7th Central Committee of the Chinese Communist Party held its second plenum, where it approved of a plan to convene a political consultative conference.

-On June 11, 1949, a preparatory meeting for the preparatory meeting for the PCC was held, where a standing committee for the PCC preparatory meeting was chosen.
+On 11 June 1949, a preparatory meeting for the preparatory meeting for the PCC was held, where a standing committee for the PCC preparatory meeting was chosen.
 On the first day of the PCC preparatory meeting on 15 June, Mao expressed confidence the conference would succeed because all the delegates wanted the end of the "domination of imperialism, feudalism, and capitalism" and end the Kuomintang government.
 The CCP had three preconditions for all conference delegates: the recognition of CCP leadership, the commitment to pursue the revolution to its completion, and the establishment of a people's democratic dictatorship that excluded "counterrevolutionary elements" and barred the possibility of an alternative path.

 The first preparatory meeting ended with the election of a 21-member Permanent Committee as well as the members of 6 committees.
 They were responsible for selecting the composition of the new conference, to prepare the Common Program and the organic laws for the conference and the government, to decide on the new national emblem, flag, and anthem.
 Zhou Enlai concentrated on the drafting of the program, and the first draft was complete by 30 June.
 The program was then revised five times, with Mao making some structural adjustments.
 Between the months of the preparatory meeting and the first plenary session, the 6 committees met regularly while the democratic parties and the mass organizations held their meetings to elect their delegates to the conference.
 The future members of the conference were extensively vetted for their political leanings, and the first group of representatives were approved at the 8th meeting of the Standing Committee of the Preparatory Committee after three months of consultation.
 On 17 September, it was decided the new Political Consultative Conference would be named the "Chinese People's Political Consultative Conference" (CPPCC).
 The list of delegates were finalized by 20 September.